-individual's privacy.29 It does not, however, have a general penalty regime for data breaches that do not constitute a 'serious interference' or 'repeated' interference.
-This is further limited by the OAIC's position that it 'will not seek a civil penalty order in all matters involving a 'serious' interference with privacy.'
-The OAIC has stated that it is more likely to seek a civil penalty where the interference is 'particularly serious or egregious in nature', the entity has a 'history of serious interferences with privacy' or the OAIC considers the serious interference arose because of a failure by the entity to 'take its obligations seriously' or has a 'blatant disregard' for its privacy obligations.30
+interference' with an individual's privacy, 32 or for entities that 'repeatedly' interfere with an individual's privacy.
+33 It does not, however, have a general penalty regime for data breaches that do not constitute a 'serious interference' or 'repeated' interference.
+This is further limited by the OAIC's position that it 'will not seek a civil penalty order in all matters involving a "serious" interference with privacy.'
+The OAIC has stated that it is more likely to seek a civil penalty where the interference is 'particularly serious or egregious in nature', the entity has a 'history of serious interferences with privacy' or the OAIC considers the serious interference arose because of a failure by the entity to 'take its obligations seriously' or has a 'blatant disregard' for its privacy obligations.
+34

-The only penalty provisions under the Draft Bill are in relation to unauthorised sharing, collection or use of data31, compliance with mandatory terms of a data sharing agreement32, breaches of conditions of accreditation33, provision of false or misleading information to the Commissioner34, compliance with notices made under cl 91 regarding the provision of information and documents, and breaches of directions of the Commissioner made under cl 98.
+The only penalty provisions under the Bill are in relation to unauthorised sharing, collection or use of data35, compliance with mandatory terms of a data sharing agreement36, breaches of conditions of accreditation37, provision of false or misleading information to the Commissioner38, compliance with notices made under cl 104 regarding the provision of information and documents, and breaches of directions of the Commissioner made under cl 112.

-Given the potential for a wide variety of entities to be accredited under this scheme and the potential for sensitive personal information to be shared without consent, it is necessary for the Draft Bill to include a civil penalty regime for certain types of data breaches, as a further data security safeguard.
+Given the potential for a wide variety of entities, public and private, to be accredited under this scheme and the potential for sensitive personal information to be shared without consent, it is necessary for the Bill to include a civil penalty regime for certain types of data breaches, as a further data security safeguard.
 Civil penalties should apply to data breaches which occur as a result of negligence or recklessness in the sharing, collection, use or disclosure of data which is subject to the scheme.
 This excludes data breaches which occur due to malicious or criminal attacks where the conduct and security controls of the data sharing entity was otherwise appropriate.